-1. Top Federal Grant Programs for Women Entrepreneurs in the U.S.
+1. Top Federal Funding Programs for Women Entrepreneurs in the U.S.

 When we say “federal grant programs,” we refer to funding opportunities or set‑aside programs supported by agencies of the U.S. government, and in this case, targeted (or highly relevant) to women‑led businesses or women‑owned small businesses.
 It’s important to note that: